itbuff/test/readme.markdown

 Exclusions
 ==========
-// There are files and folders that do not need tracking for exmaple.
+>There are files and folders that do not need tracking for exmaple.
-// JQuery Librabries and framework libraries don't need to be tracked.
+>JQuery Librabries and framework libraries don't need to be tracked.
-// Usually only code sections need tracking.
+>Usually only code sections need tracking.
--> Create a folder called exclude
+1. Create a folder called exclude
--> Create folder called include
+2. Create folder called include
--> Create a textfile called .gitignore
+3. Create a textfile called .gitignore
--> Add these lines to .gitignore file:
+4. Add these lines to .gitignore file:

     1. exclude
     2. libs/*.*
     3. *.swp~
     4. *.tmp
     5. !libs/mycustomlib.php

-// So all the ones above will be excluded from your project.
+>So all the ones above will be excluded from your project.
-// !libs... line means NOT excluded
+>!libs... line means NOT excluded
-// where ! = NOT
+>where ! = NOT
-DIFF
+###DIFF
 // finding out the differences between changes git diff readme.txt
 // This will display (if any) changes before staging (compared to the index)